Strong stratifications and uniform Yomdin-Gromov parametrizations in valued fields with analytic structure: Basic notions and tools

-For convenience, we remind the reader some basic terminology concerning analytic structures on valued fields, and for their theory we refer to the papers~\cite{C-Lip-0,C-Lip}.
-Let $\mathcal{A} = \{ A_{m,n} \}_{m,n \in \mathbb{N}}$ be a separated Weierstrass $(A,I)$-system, where $I$ is a proper ideal of a commutative ring $A$ with unit.
-We shall deal with geometry over a non-trivially valued field $K$ of equicharacteristic zero with an analytic $\mathcal{A}$-structure, which is given by a collection
+be a separated Weierstrass $(A,I)$-system, where $I$ is a proper ideal of a commutative ring $A$ with unit.
+Fix a non-trivially valued equicharacteristic zero field $K$ with a separated analytic $\mathcal{A}$-structure, which is given by a collection